-Gravel bikes are considered to be the newest revolution and one of the fastest-growing trends in the sport.
-So, let’s see what are the best gravel bikes on the market.
+Gravel bikes are considered to be the newest cycling revolution and one of the fastest-growing trends in the sport.
+So, let’s see what the best gravel bikes on the market are.

 Simply speaking, gravel bikes are a blend between road, mountain, and cyclocross bikes.
-They combine the best features of these three types into one extremely versatile category.
+Best gravel bikes combine the best features of these three types into one extremely versatile category.
 They allow you to ride on dirt, mud, asphalt, and gravel (of course).
 So they basically impose no limits when it comes to terrain.

 Is Gravel Good on the Road?

 Gravel bikes are good on the road as well.
 They are not strictly meant for riding off-road and can be a good alternative to hybrid bikes.
 They are more oriented towards off-road rides, but they perform well on asphalt as well.

 Nothing can beat a road bike on the road, but the best gravel bikes out there are not that much slower, so the average speed is not a deal-breaker.
 The GCN show actually made a good comparison video of the two, concluding that gravel bikes are just a couple of percent slower in the same conditions.

 If you’re racing, that’s a big deal; but if you’re a recreational rider, the benefits far outweigh those several seconds/minutes lost.

 Check out the best gravel bikes of 2023 below!